Fetal Surgery for Repair of Spina Bifida

 Vanderbilt University Medical Center is the only centrally located facility in the U.S. currently offering prenatal treatment for myelomeningocele.
 Almost 50 percent of the U.S. population lives within 600 miles of Nashville, and the lodging options near the Medical Center are convenient and affordable.

 We know this can be a stressful time for the entire family.
 Nervous fathers, anxious grandparents, and concerned siblings are all provided with the same high-quality care extended to expecting or new mothers and their babies.
 We will support you every step of the way.

 Maryann Dotegowski was the 19th patient to undergo open fetal surgery at Vanderbilt to repair her unborn baby's spina bifida.
-Her daughter, Emily, is now a 12-year-old middle schooler.
+Her daughter, Emily, is now a thriving teen.
 Click the image to learn more about Emily.

 - The New England Journal of Medicine (2011 study results)